Death and taxes is a well-worn phrase at this stage so here's a list of 10 ways to pay as little of it as legally possible.

-But seriously we all despair a little when we receive our payslips and see how much more money we could be getting each month, so we are here to salve that discomfort by giving you some advice on how to pay as little to the taxman as you need to.
+So we're here to salve that discomfort by giving you some advice on how to pay as little tax as you need to.

 From keeping good records and claiming for medical expenses, to keeping abreast of all the tax credits you're entitled to, there’s a lot to unpack, so let's dig in...